RNA-seq Bioinformatics

 Install R

-Follow this guide website
+Follow this guide from cran website to install R ver 4.4 website

-sudo apt update
+sudo apt update -qq

 sudo apt install --no-install-recommends r-base